syncfusion-content/javascript-docs/js/Schedule/views.md

 {% endhighlight %}

-N> Eventhough Week view is the active view in Scheduler by default, if it is not listed in the views collection – then the first listed option in the views collection will be taken as current view of the Scheduler.
+N> Even though Week view is the active view in Scheduler by default, if it is not listed in the views collection – then the first listed option in the views collection will be taken as current view of the Scheduler.

 ## Timeline View